diego-escalante/LD46-FriendlyFire/README.md

 </p>

 ## [Play the game here!](https://diego-escalante.itch.io/friendly-fire)
-This game was made in 48 hours for the Ludum Dare 46 jam.
+This game was made in 48 hours for the Ludum Dare 46 jam in April 2020.
 The theme of the jam was "Keep it Alive."
 It was made with Unity.

 ## Links
 * [Friendly Fire on itch.io](https://diego-escalante.itch.io/friendly-fire): Play the game directly on your browser here.